Best practices and strategies for tele-social care

 Tele-social care — telephonic or virtual engagement with individuals to prevent and address health-related social risk factors and social needs — is a key way to do so, with healthcare delivery and social service organizations across the country innovating in how they engage with and care for the communities they serve.
 However, tele-social care brings unique challenges compared with in-person engagement, and effective and high quality tele-social care takes intentionality in program design and delivery.

 In recognition of this, colleagues from the Camden Coalition of Healthcare Providers and Rush University Medical Center compiled on-the-ground lessons, implications, and strategies for tele-social care into a guide for frontline staff in both the medical and social sectors.
-Join us for an upcoming webinar highlighting this new resource, co-hosted by the National Center for Complex Health and Social Needs, an initiative of the Camden Coalition, and by the Center for Health and Social Care Integration at Rush University Medical Center.
+This webinar, co-hosted by the National Center for Complex Health and Social Needs, an initiative of the Camden Coalition, and by the Center for Health and Social Care Integration at Rush University Medical Center, highlighted this new resource.